Run Service

 run workloadpolicies::get

-Retrieves details of defined Workload Policies, with the option of filtering by status (that is, retrieving only active workload policies or only inactive workload policies).
+The run workloadpolicies::get command retrieves details of defined Workload Policies, with the option to filter by status.
+The filter enables you to retrieve only active or inactive workload policies.

-Details in the response include the current status of each Workload Policy (whether active or inactive) and details of the last update to Workload Policy definitions.
+The response shows the current status of each active or inactive Workload Policy and the details of the last update to Workload Policy definitions.

 CLI Syntax